BlingBoy/BlingBoy.github.io/about.md

 permalink: /about/
 ---

 Some information about you!
-Get ready!!!!!!
+Get ready!!!

 ### More Information

-I'm and extremely popular boy with a lot of potential!
-Also, you can contact me at any time and I'll hopefully be online
+I'm a very hard working boy and I like using computers...
+Perfect for this subject :D

 ### Contact me